 Clearly, you want earbuds that sound good.
 Some companies have a great track record with audio, so seek out options with reputable namesakes.
 You’ll also discover some hidden gems from lesser known brands, though you’ll want to do your due diligence and research their credibility (e.g. consumer feedback, expert reviews).
 In any case, pick a pair that matches your sound preference.

 Features are another priority.
 The limited hardware of cheap earbuds won’t allow them to offer the advanced feature sets of premium true wireless models, but you can still get practical use out of them.
 You’ll want a pair with a built-in controls for playback, call management, and volume; these controls may also support modern features like Google Assistant or Siri.
 A microphone is also important to answer calls on the go.

 Accessories like extra ear tips are a huge bonus.
 These factor into comfort and fit, which is essential to enjoy music when commuting or listening at home for long stretches.

 Lastly, you need to decide what media device you’ll be using these earbuds with.
 Those who still own an MP3 player (e.g. iPod Classic, Zune) or use an older smartphone with a headphone jack are fine.
-However, others with a modern Apple or Android smartphone will need to use the headphone adapter that comes bundled with their device or purchase one online that is compatible with their device.
+For those with an Apple or Android smartphone, you'll want to consider one of our wireless recommendations or get a Lightning to 3.5mm female jack socket adapter from Amazon (opens in new tab) or USB-C to 3.5mm female jack socket (opens in new tab) to connected a wired headphone to your music player.

 How we test the best cheap earbuds